 If you are not sure about suitable RC models, please ask.
 This is a tricky field for RC with tall magnetic trees all round the field that cause turbulence even in relatively light winds!!
 For a video of the field click here

 We normally park in the car park, but you can park on the field if required – enter by turning right after the houses on Park Drive.
 Do not drive on any marked pitches or we will get banned!!
-The gate may be locked – the code is 6769.
-Last one out to lock the gate.
+The gate may be locked – the code is 1608.
+Last one out to lock the gate if it was locked when we arrive.
 A map showing access for cars is here.

 This is the annual “open to all comers” national control line stunt competition for F2b aerobatics held in honour of the clubs founder Ray Malmstrom.
 Gates open at 9.30am and the competition starts around 10am